cloraronco/OpenCV-Bootcamp/README.md

 ## 04 Image Enhancement
 Image Processing techniques take advantage of mathematical operations to achieve different results.
 Most often we arrive at an enhanced version of the image using some basic operations.
-We will take a look at some of the fundamental operations often used in computer vision pipelines.  \
+We will take a look at some of the fundamental operations often used in computer vision pipelines.
-In this course, I covered:

 ### [Brightness adjustment or Addition](https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/03_image_enhancement/A_addition_or_brightness.py)